FernVR/mosaic/README.md

 -   Headings of each section separate the content from the heading using a border line across the page.
 This is to show structure to the page.

--   Media boxes are a stand-out colour with clear contrast for accessibility purposes.
+-   Media boxes are a stand-out colour with clear contrast for good accessibility.

 -   Media boxes are styled with a border-radius of 2rem to give the look a softer and more inviting feeling.